veyseltech2020/aws/hands-on/vpc_02_bastion_nat/README.md

-## Part 2 - Creating Bastion Host and connect to the private subnet from internet
+## Part 2 - Creating Bastion Host and CONNECT to the private subnet from internet

-- discuss about how to connect to the "clarus-az1a-private-subnet" instance
+- discuss about how to connect to the "my-private-subnet-AZ1a" instance

 - Explain logic of why we need Bastion Host?